Today I will be showing how to use VLOOKUP to search for Fuzzy Match in Excel.

 While working with larger data sets, many times we try to filter out similar types of values.
 One of these types of matching is called Fuzzy Match, where the values are not exactly the same, but still, they are matched based on their similarity.

-Today I will be showing how you use the VLOOKUP function of Excel to search for Fuzzy Match.
+Today I will be showing how you can use the VLOOKUP function of Excel to search for Fuzzy Match.

 An Introduction to Fuzzy Match